Nxve/AutoMudaeExt/README.md

 You can expect it to be available for use after the completion of the below roadmap, _not including secondary plans_:

 #### Roadmap to get it working:
-- Replace every session_id with random generated 32 char strings
+- When getting rolls_left from $tu, check for extra rolls from $us too
-- Status & Stats
+- Sync events
-- When getting state from a tab, get last error too
+- Stats
 - Notifications
     - Some of the events should trigger sound notifications
 - Option to watch for mentioned nicknames: sniping